Cosmo2357/Cosmo2357/README.md

 Hi!
 I'm full-stack developer.
 Currently working for Japanese IT company remotely.
 I'm preparing for starting my start-up. so I need a lots of friends.
 it would be nice if you use typescript, react native, react, express, redis, etc...
-Feel free to contact me if you are Programmer or Angel or VC 😃
+Feel free to contact me if you are Programmer or Angel or VC
+I'm super friendly 😃

 ## CONTACT ME
 <p align="left">